 Professional Environmental Scientists and Specialists use their comprehension of the natural sciences to protect the environment and human health.
 Their tasks are varied, from cleaning up polluted areas to advising policy makers or researching climate change.
-According to the BLS, employment of environmental scientists is projected to grow 11% between 2014 and 2024, and the median annual wage in May of 2014 was $66,250.
+According to the BLS, employment of environmental scientists is projected to grow 8% between 2020 and 2030, and the median annual wage in May of 2020 was $73,230.

 Some of the types of specialists within the field of Environmental Scientists include:

-Atmospheric Scientists and Meteorologists study the weather and climate, as well as how these conditions affect earth activity.
-This field has an expected 9% growth rate in employment between 2014 and 2024.
+Study the weather and climate, as well as how these conditions affect earth activity.
+This field has an expected 8% growth rate in employment between 2020 and 2030 (BLS).

-Conservation Scientists and Foresters manage the land quality of forests, parks rangelands and other natural resources.
-Employment is projected to grow at a rate of 7% between 2014 and 2024.
+Manage the land quality of forests, parks rangelands and other natural resources.
+Employment is projected to grow at a rate of 7% between 2020 and 2030 (BLS).

-Zoologists and Wildlife Biologists study animals and other wildlife and how they interact within ecosystems, and a master’s degree is often needed for higher-level investigative or scientific work in the field.
-This field has a slower than average growth rate of 4% between 2014 and 2024
+Study animals and other wildlife and how they interact within ecosystems, and a master’s degree is often needed for higher-level investigative or scientific work in the field.
+This field has a slower than average growth rate of 5% between 2020 and 2030 (BLS).

-Agricultural and food scientists research ways to improve the efficiency and safety of agricultural establishments and products.
-This field has a 5% projected growth in employment between 2014 and 2024
+Research ways to improve the efficiency and safety of agricultural establishments and products.
+This field has a 9% projected growth in employment between 2020 and 2030 (BLS).

-Sustainability Managers are responsible for developing and implementing an organization’s sustainability plans and presenting these plans to senior staff, and might also be responsible for ensuring that an organization is in compliance with environmental, health, and safety regulations.
+Are responsible for developing and implementing an organization’s sustainability plans and presenting these plans to senior staff, and might also be responsible for ensuring that an organization is in compliance with environmental, health, and safety regulations.

-FUN FACT: the BLS definition of a green job involved in green technologies and practices is one whose primary duty is related to the use of environmentally friendly production processes.[i]
+FUN FACT: the BLS definition of a green job involved in green technologies and practices is one whose primary duty is related to the use of environmentally friendly production processes.

 Environmental science is a holistic and multidisciplinary field that integrates the biological, physical, and earth sciences.
 From agriculture to healthcare to industry, environmental scientists teach, research, and consult in businesses to help humans understand the environment and the effect of humans, plants and animals that populate the earth.
 Why not begin a search for the Environmental Science Masters programs that might help you find a promising career in this vast and fascinating subject!